Sheet Music Plus

-Sheet Music Plus, also known as SheetMusicPlus.com, is an American online retailer of sheet music, located in Berkeley, California, United States.
-It was founded in 1995 by Nicholas Babchuk.
-From 2008 to May 2010, the CEO was Keith Cerny.
-From May 2010 to June 2018, the CEO was Jenny Silva.
-Silva was succeeded by former vice president of product and engineering, Amy Hopson.
+Sheet Music Plus, also known as sheetmusicplus.com, is a global online retailer of sheet music, located in Milwaukee, Wisconsin, United States.
+Founded in 1995 by Nicholas Babchuk, Sheet Music Plus offers the largest selection of sheet music, with more than 2 million titles.

 Description

-Sheet Music Plus offers a large selection of sheet music, with more than 1 million titles across multiple genres, including classical, jazz, blues, rock, opera, bluegrass, pop, country, choral, concert band, Latin music and R&B. They work with over 1,000 publishers, including all major European publishers.
+Serving musicians and music educators around the world, Sheet Music Plus sells sheet music, instruments, and music-related gear and accessories.
+Supported ensembles and instruments include choir, concert band, orchestra, piano, guitar, brass, woodwinds, strings, and more.
+Available musical genres cover classical, jazz, blues, rock, opera, bluegrass, pop, country, Broadway, movie soundtracks, film scores, Latin, R&B, and more.

+Sheet Music Plus works with thousands of publishers worldwide—from major publishers like Hal Leonard and Alfred Music, to independent publishers via ArrangeMe.
 Sheet Music Plus is active in the music community and hires musicians when possible.

 Digital Print Sheet Music

-Sheet Music Plus specialises in both printed and digital sheet music.
-Their Digital Print service offers sheet music titles that are available to print instantly.
-They currently offer over 450,000 digital print titles from a variety of publishers, including Hal Leonard and Alfred Music.
+Sheet Music Plus specializes in both printed and digital sheet music.
+Their digital print service offers sheet music titles that are available to print instantly.
+They currently offer over 1,300,000 digital print titles from a variety of publishers, including Hal Leonard and Alfred Music.

 Digital Print Publishing

-In 2013, the company introduced a new service, Digital Print Publishing, which offers independent composers and arrangers the ability to publish and sell their music digitally in the online catalog.
-Composers earn 45% commission for their titles and gain worldwide exposure.
-Sheet Music Plus has published over 25,000 titles digitally from independent publishers.
+In 2013, the company introduced a new service, Digital Print Publishing (also known as SMP Press and now ArrangeMe), which offers independent composers and arrangers the ability to publish and sell their music digitally in the online catalog.
+Composers earn up to 50% commission for their titles and gain worldwide exposure.
+Sheet Music Plus has published over 780,000 titles digitally from independent publishers.